Ziggma’s Star Investor Portfolios

 Digging into the numbers

-Clearly, eBay’s ROE (return on equity) has been in a serious uptrend over the last few years after dropping off steeply in 2017.
+To analyze the factors that make eBay so profitable more closely.
+Ebay’s ROE (return on equity) has been in a substantial uptrend over the last few years after dropping off steeply in 2017.
 Ziggma shows that in this metric eBay ranks highly – number 5 of the 51 companies in its industry.
 A savvy investor like Elliot knows that investing is not just about promise and potential, even more important is the cold hard cash that a company earns for its investors.
 Given eBay’s ability to perform well in relation to its equity, it should be no surprise that the company attracted Elliot’s attention.

 It makes sense that a company that has a high return on equity also does a good job of bringing profits to the bottom line.
 EBITDA margin measures a company’s profit margin after interest, taxes, depreciation and amortization.
 While eBay’s EBITDA margin has dipped a bit from 32.3% in 2016, it has nevertheless held at a healthy level in the past few years, coming in at 27.8% in 2019, highly ranked at number 5 in its group.